muratk3n/thirdwave/en/README.md

 ---

+According to *Einstein's Unfinished Revolution*, Smolin doesn't like BM bcz "pilot wave theory fails to satisfy another of our principles:
+Einstein’s principle of reciprocity.
+The pilot wave guides the particle, but the particle has no effect back on the wave".

+---

 Info on Bohmian Mech by S. Hossenfelder.
-Smolin doesn't like BM bcz "pilot wave theory fails to satisfy another of our principles:
-Einstein’s principle of reciprocity.
-The pilot wave guides the particle, but the particle has no effect back on the wave". *Einstein's Unfinished Revolution*.

 [Link](https://www.youtube.com/watch?v=ix9nJmz4mGg)